AlwynBarry/cs-integration/README.md

 If you want events on a specific day, use the parameters `start-date` and `end-date`.
 If you want events from a particular Calendar category, use `category=1` where `1` is replaced by the category number for the Calendar category you want.
-* For the Event List shortcode, place the shortcode into a page or post or into a shortcode block.
+* For the *Event List shortcode*, place the shortcode into a page or post or into a shortcode block.
 The shortcode will be: `[cs-event-list church_name="mychurch" num_results="10"]`.
 The comments above about parameters also apply to this shortcode.
-* For the Smallgroups shortcode, place the shortcode into a page or post or into a shortcode block.
+* For the *Smallgroups shortcode*, place the shortcode into a page or post or into a shortcode block.
-The shortcode will be: [cs-smallgroups church_name="mychurch"]' (where 'mychurch' is the name of your church.
+The shortcode will be: `[cs-smallgroups church_name="mychurch"]` (where `mychurch` is the name of your church.
 The more limited set of parameters provided by ChurchSuite for small groups can all be used.

 See https://github.com/ChurchSuite/churchsuite-api/blob/master/modules/embed.md#calendar-json-feed